 If you are keen to hear more about rehabilitation considerations for hip arthroscopy, you might like to join me at our upcoming Hip Academy meeting.

 Rehabilitation Considerations for Hip Arthroscopy.
-I will step through
+I stepped through

 - Factors that influence outcomes of hip arthroscopy,

 - Considerations for early & advanced rehab, and

 - Optimising outcomes for your patients post hip arthroscopy.

 For non-members, if you'd like to review this lecture and join us for future meetings, Join Hip Academy below.